390th Strategic Missile Wing: Combat in Europe

+390th's "Yankee Doodle Dandy" with James Cagney (Note: Aircraft is Douglas Long Beach B-17G-95-DL Flying Fortress serial 44-83884.
+An aircraft painted to represent 44-83884 is now on static display at Eighth Air Force Headquarters, Barksdale Air Force Base, Louisiana.)

 The group attacked airfields of the Luftwaffe to support Operation Varsity, the airborne assault across the Rhine, in March 1945.
 On 5 April 1945, Master Sergeant Hewitt Dunn became the only person to fly 100 combat missions with Eighth Air Force.
 The 390th Bombardment Group flew its last combat mission on 20 April 1945.
 In over 300 missions, they dropped more than 19,000 tons of bombs.
 They lost 176 aircraft and 714 airmen were killed in action.
 The unit claimed the destruction of 342 enemy aircraft.
 The group dropped food supplies to the Dutch during the week prior to V-E Day.

 The 390th redeployed to the States between June and August 1945.
-The unit's aircraft left from Framlingham on 25 and 26 June 1945. the ground echelon sailed from Greenock on the on 5 August 1945 and arrived in New York on 11 August, and its members were granted leave.
+The unit's aircraft left from RAF Framlingham on 25 and 26 June 1945. the ground echelon sailed from Greenock on the on 5 August 1945 and arrived in New York on 11 August, and its members were granted leave.
 The group moved at minimum strength to Sioux Falls Army Air Field, South Dakota on 12 August and was inactivated there on 28 August 1945.